obihughes/omega-planner/docs/components.md

 - **Multi-Criteria Sorting**: Implemented simultaneous sorting by multiple fields (e.g., completion status + title)
 - **Custom Order with Drag & Drop**: Added visual task reordering with persistence
 - **Project-Specific Task Creation**: "Add Task" buttons within project groups that pre-select the project
+- **Project Editing from Tasks View**: When grouped by project, an edit button in each group header opens the Project editor.
+You can edit details or archive (soft-delete).
+Archived projects are hidden from Tasks and filters auto-reset if a deleted project was selected.
 - **Enhanced Sort Controls**: UI for configuring up to 4 simultaneous sort criteria
 - **Drag Mode Indicators**: Visual feedback when in custom order mode